andreabuon/lottery-game/README.md

 - Request parameters: _None_.
 - Request body content: _None_.
 - Response: `200` (success), `401` (if the user has not logged-in), or `500` (internal server error).
-- Response body content: JSON Object with the results of the last bets of the user _or_ an error message.
+- Response body content: Array of JSON Objects with the results of the last bets of the user _or_ an error message.
 ```
 [
   {